SparkPost/support-docs/support/reporting/analytics-report.md

 Keep yourself and your stakeholders informed by scheduling any saved report to be emailed straight to your inbox.
 Reports can be scheduled to be sent on a daily, weekly, or monthly basis.

 ![Scheduling a Report](media/analytics-report/schedule.gif)

+## Deleting Your Reports

+Reports can only be deleted by the user that created them.
+To delete a report, first click on “View All Reports” in the upper right-hand corner, then under the “My Reports” tab, find the report you want to delete.
+The delete button is found in the dropdown menu on the right side of each report.

 ---